-In my conversations, interviews, and observations of scores of horsemen, I’ve come to understand that ‘pressure and release’ or negative reinforcement, is a extremely effective method for working with horses.
+In conversations, interviews, and observations of scores of horsemen, I’ve come to understand that ‘pressure and release’ or negative reinforcement, is an extremely effective method for working with horses.
 Since horses use negative reinforcement on each other, it’s easy to understand.

 But a Practical Horseman article states:

 “In most cases the trainer prompts the desired behavior by guiding the horse with pressure (a negative) and rewards the behavior by releasing pressure.
 But if the behavior is evoked with something positive, the horse learns faster and remembers better, says Dr. Sue McDonnell.
 “There’s no question that positive training methods are more efficient.”

 That’s the theory behind reward-based systems like clicker training.
 The horse learns to associate a click with a food reward, so the trainer can instantly reward behavior using a quick click as a stand-in for the food.